CaioIcy/CPP_Project_Template/README.md

 `./utils/travis/after_success.sh`

-This will produce the following reports:
+This will produce the following reports in _build/reports/_:
 - Cppcheck
 - Cpplint
 - Valgrind